onsi/ginkgo/index.md

     Set `-r` to have the `ginkgo` CLI recursively run all test suites under the target directories.
 Useful for running all the tests across all your packages.

-- `-skipPackage=REGEXP`
+- `-skipPackage=PACKAGES,TO,SKIP`

-    When running with `-r` you can pass `-skipPackage` a regular expression.
-Any packages with names that match the regular expression will not be run.
+    When running with `-r` you can pass `-skipPackage` a comma-separated list of entries.
+Any packages with *paths* that contain one of the entries in this comma separated list will be skipped.

 **Running in parallel:**